metalhelix/tracks/production_install_notes.md

 is generally hidden from directory browsing and from indexing by robots.

-It is a django application running under nginx/uwsgi.
+Tracks is a django application running under nginx/uwsgi.

-It is currently administered jointly between
-<mailto:Jenny_McGee@stowers.org> and <mailto:Malcolm_Cook@stowers.org>

-These notes started as Sam's leave-behind, and have been added to by Malcolm as he reviewed the application's deployment and overcame some of the ISSUES identified herein.

 # Server Configuration